-Webcasts, Simultaneous Translation
+Webcasts.
+Simultaneous Translation

-- Presentations to analysts and the Shareholders' Meeting are broadcast in real time on the Company website. - In 2007, 2008 and 2009, the Shareholders' Meeting was followed via live video webcast, with simultaneous translation into English. - All documentation submitted for information purposes to and approval by the Shareholders' Meeting is translated into English, including the Annual Corporate Governance Report.
+- Presentations to analysts and the Shareholders' Meeting are broadcast in real time on the Company website.
+Webcasts of presentations are available on the Company website. - In 2007, 2008 and 2009, the Shareholders' Meeting was followed via live video webcast, with simultaneous translation into English. - All documentation submitted for information purposes to and approval by the Shareholders' Meeting is translated into English, including the Annual Corporate Governance Report.